No products in the cart.

 It feels great holding it, and it feels just overall solid.

-Now, granted it is made of a polymer, but it does have a nice feel to it.
+Now, granted, it is made of a polymer, but it does have a nice feel.
 It’s not heavy.
 It’s not excessively light.

 If you don’t change that out, it’s not quite as comfortable.
-It’s not unbearable, but it’s definitely something that takes some getting used to, and it’s not something you’re going to want to shoot on a regular basis excessively.
+It’s not unbearable, but it’s definitely something that takes some getting used to, and it’s not something you’re going to want to shoot regularly excessively.